-Leeming Bar services
+Leeming Bar rest area

 |Road:||A1 between Dishforth and Darlington|

 (also accessible to traffic on the A684)

 90 Bedale Road